 Under Argentine law, on-line transactions would be assimilated to agreements “between parties present” (the offer is sent and the acceptance is given simultaneously- Section 1151 of the Civil Code).
 Instead, off-line transactions, i.e., if the offer remains latent because it is not accepted automatically or by any person in the receptive terminal, or one computer acts automatically but in the other side the computer acts manually with the intervention of a person that it is not authorized to accept the offer at that very moment, would be assimilated to agreements “between absent parties”.
 This distinction has certain relevance in connection with the possibility of withdrawing the offer or the acceptance, since there are no rules regarding the acceptance of contracts through “clicking”.

 Under Argentine law, in agreements entered into “between parties present”, once the acceptance takes place, neither the offer nor the acceptance can be withdrawn.
 In this kind of agreements, an offer is not deemed to have been accepted if not accepted immediately (Section 1151 of the Civil Code).
 That means that there is no possibility of withdrawing the offer or the acceptance.
 On the other hand, if the agreement is perfected “between absent parties”, the offer may be withdrawn at any time before acceptance (unless the person who made it had waived the power to withdraw it, or had bound himself/herself, at the time of making, to abide thereby until a certain time – Section 1150 of the Civil Code).
 The acceptance may be withdrawn at any time before the party making it (Section 1155 of the Civil Code) has learned about it.
+[We need to confirm that EOL would constitute an agreement between parties present.]

 These rules are relevant with respect to contractual liability.